KirkEasterson/cv/README.md

-# Resume
+# CV
-All files for my resume
+All files for my CV

 ## Building